janusqa/lara-pixel-positions/QUICKSTART.md

 -  in resources/js/app.js configure images
    -  import.meta.glob(["../images/**"]); // mage images avaliable from the resourses directory.
    -  To load an image ```<img src="{{ Vite::asset('resources/images/logo.svg') }}" alt="logo" />```

+### Testing
+- configure in phpunit.xml
+  - emample set up the database connection to be sqlite
+  - example set database to be memory.
+Use env vars at bottom of file
+- php artisan make:test // for interactive interface
+  - choose unit test // feature test are more expansive aka testing behaviour
+  - test are created in the /app/test directory
+  -  use RefreshDatabase;  // use this trait in your test cases put inside of test class
+  -  in main test file use "use Tests\TestCase;" instead of what was there.
+- php artisan test // run all test
+- see /tests/Unit/JobTest.php as example